dradtke/blog/content/post/rusty-dynamic-loading.md

 [this](https://doc.rust-lang.org/book/getting-started.html) is a good place to get started.

+**UPDATE:** The end of this post now contains an updated final version using the `libloading` crate instead of `dylib`, since apparently it's more actively maintained.
+The rest of the post is left unchanged.

 # Setting Up

 In order for this to work, we first need to create a project defined by two halves: